coinworld/my-twitch-chat-helper/README.md

 ---

-You need to make `config.txt` and `predict.txt` in a directory where the program is located to make full use of this bot.
+You need to make `config.txt` in a directory where the program is located to make full use of this bot.

 ### config.txt